 That is, until the finale.
 Unlike Django Unchained or Inglourious Basterds (cartoonish revisionist fantasies that played fast-and-loose with historical fact to rewrite history for the victimized and marginalized), Once Upon A Time…in Hollywood works so hard to recreate the tactile reality of the period that when everything takes a jarring hard left in the final reel, it’s difficult not to roll your eyes, because you should have seen it coming all along.

 What initially feels like a film that might treat the Tate-LaBianca murders with a touch of gravity declines in a juvenile outburst of violence that ends on a note of smug sentimentality as nuanced and subtle as a flamethrower.
 Essentially, Tarantino turns Tate into a symbol of an era’s lost innocence, the patron saint of the Dream Factory whose murder marked the literal death-of-an-era in both Hollywood and America’s cultural history.
-And while this may ring true in a symbolic sense, the director’s conception of the would-be murderers as dunder-headed hippie scum who are (SPOILER) cavalierly dispensed of at the hands of Dalton and Booth, in what’s meant to be a crowd-pleasing symphony of brutality, feels both lazy and morally questionable.
+And while this may ring true in a symbolic sense, the director’s conception of the would-be murderers as dunder-headed hippie scum who is (SPOILER) cavalierly dispensed of at the hands of Dalton and Booth, in what’s meant to be a crowd-pleasing symphony of brutality, feels both lazy and morally questionable.

 No, real-life murderers Susan Atkins, Tex Watson, and Patricia Krenwinkel don’t deserve to be treated with respect, but Tarantino seems utterly disinterested in the whys of the killings and their lasting impact.
 He seems to be asking: “What if the good times just went on forever?” but the times he yearns for never really existed, and in our post-#Metoo, post-Weinstein era, it’s clearer than ever that the Hollywood machine (like the country that gave birth to it) was built upon a bedrock of exploitation.
 Manson, like McCarthy, Nixon, or Donald J. Trump himself, wasn’t the disease, but a symptom, and though no one wants or expects Tarantino to inject modern politics into his filmmaking, Once Upon A Time…in Hollywood is a shallow and regressive technicolor dream conceived in deepest shades of black and white that grossly oversimplifies an epoch-ending event in order to flip the bird at those who brought it about.